CICE-Consortium/CICE/doc/source/developer_guide/dg_other.rst

 .. math::
    T_{ice} = {\sum_{n=1}^{ncat} T_n \, a_n \over \sum_{n=1}^{ncat} \, a_n} = {T_{cell} \over a_{ice}}.

-This simplification is applicable for tracers carried on the ice area or volume, which are zero over open water by definition.
+This simplification is applicable for tracers carried on the ice area (or volume, similarly), which are zero over open water by definition.
-When time-averaging CICE's history fields, the category-merged value in the numerator is saved (often in Icepack), then accumulated in time and later divided by the accumulated ice area fraction in CICE.
+When time-averaging CICE's history fields, the category-merged value in the numerator is saved (usually in Icepack), then accumulated in time and later divided by the accumulated ice area fraction (or volume) in CICE.